-When staff is in the building but not working at the desk or on-duty, use the following protocol:
+When staff is in the building but not working at the desk or on duty, use the following protocol:

-- RAs need to clear their wing as they are leaving by the nearest exit. - RAs need to encourage residents to shut and lock their room door, take their ID and key and grab their "go bag". - Take your ID with you. - Make sure the GA/RAD is contacted.

-• Report to the primary evacuation area and meet the GA/RAD oncall for instructions.
-Stand 100 feet away from the building, keep residents in the area and out of the way of Fire/Rescue personnel and apparatus.

-• In the event of an extended evacuation or inclement weather, the GA/RAD on-call will have some staff members accompany students to the secondary evacuation area.
-Some staff members will remain at the primary evacuation area with the on-call GA/ RHD or Area Coordinator.

-• WAIT FOR INSTRUCTIONS FROM THE ON-CALL GA/RAD

-• Immediately inform University Police/Fire Officials about anyone on the medical list unable to evacuate the building (example, student with disability, emotional support animal, etc.) that you are aware of.

-• Do not go back into the building until instructed to do so by an authorized university or fire/rescue official.
+- RAs need to clear their wing as they are leaving by the nearest exit. - RAs need to encourage residents to shut and lock their room door, take their ID and key, and grab their "go bag." - Take your ID with you. - Make sure the GA/RAD is contacted. - Report to the primary evacuation area and meet the GA/RAD oncall for instructions.
+Stand 100 feet away from the building; keep residents in the area and out of the way of fire/rescue personnel and apparatus. - In the event of an extended evacuation or inclement weather, the GA/RAD on-call will have some staff members accompany students to the secondary evacuation area.
+Some staff members will remain at the primary evacuation area with the on-call GA/ RHD or area coordinator. - WAIT FOR INSTRUCTIONS FROM THE ON-CALL GA/RAD - Immediately inform University Police/fire officials about anyone on the medical list unable to evacuate the building (student with disability, emotional support animal, etc.) that you are aware of. - Do not go back into the building until instructed to do so by an authorized University or fire/rescue official.

-• Communicate any information that you have about the fire to the proper authorities (University Police, Fire/Rescue personnel, Director of Housing, & Area Coordinators).
+• Communicate any information that you have about the fire to the proper authorities (University Police, fire/rescue personnel, Director of Housing and area coordinators).